Carbon-izer Presents Houston - Shepherd Drive

 4000 North Shepherd Drive

-Sadly, the Sears that was here from 1950 to 2020 is now closed, ending the era of its Art Deco-style neon sign along Shepherd.
+Sadly, the Sears that was here from 1950 to 2020 was demolished in 2024, ending the era of its Art Deco-style neon sign along Shepherd.
 Read more about the store at this this link.
-At least the classic neon signage is above the bus stop still.
+At least the classic neon signage is above the bus stop still (for now).
+Normally I don't put down addresses for vacant lots but I'll make an exception.

 CVS/pharmacy / 4150 North Shepherd Drive